patfiaux/RELICS/README.md

 For the columns containing sgRNA counts, names are necessary but the names do not matter as the user will index the columns by number, not by name.

-Example count file: 2 replicates from a FACS experiment.
-Input pools was sorted into high, medium and low expression
+Here part of the example file in the `RELICS_tutorial` folder.
+It's is a subset from the CD69 CRSIPRa screen by (Simeonov et al.)[https://www.nature.com/articles/nature23875].
+It contains 2 replicates from a FACS experiment.
+Input pools (`back`) were sorted into no CD69 expression (`baseline`), low, medium and high expression.

 | chrom | label | start | end | CD69back_1 | CD69back_2 | CD69baseline_1 | CD69baseline_2 | CD69low_1 | CD69low_2 | CD69medium_1 | CD69medium_2 | CD69high_1 | CD69high_2 |
 |----------|----------|----------|----------|----------|----------|-------|------- |------|------|------|------|------|------|